-The Global Center on Adaptation (GCA) will move its new headquarter into the Floating Office Rotterdam (FOR).
-This one-of-a-kind project will be a paragon of state-of-the-art sustainability measures.
+The Global Center on Adaptation (GCA) moved its headquarters into the Floating Office Rotterdam (FOR).
+This one-of-a-kind project is a paragon of state-of-the-art sustainability measures.

 m² Lettable Floor Area

 The Global Center on Adaptation is an international organization which works as a solutions broker to accelerate action and support for adaptation solutions, from the international to the local, in partnership with the public and private sector, to ensure we learn from each other and work together for a climate resilient future.
 The organization is chaired by Ban Ki-moon, 8th Secretary-General of the United Nations.
 The Center builds on, improves, and accelerates breakthrough solutions that catalyze transformation at scale and at speed.
 This fits seamlessly with the central thought of the Floating Office Rotterdam design, developed by RED Company.